HUBformat/neorv32_HUB/README.md

 * **Simplified Handling:** NaNs and Infinities are handled with simplified rules or treated as saturation points within the normal range.
 * **Truncation:** Rounding modes are simplified to truncation (Round towards Zero).

+For more information, you can visit our [organization](https://github.com/HUBformat).

 ## Modifications & Status

 The modifications are concentrated in the Floating-Point Unit (FPU) VHDL source files [rtl/core/neorv32_cpu_cp_fpu.vhd](rtl/core/neorv32_cpu_cp_fpu.vhd).